Evolutionary instability of selfish learning in repeated games: Abstract

 \section{Abstract}

-Across many domains of interaction, both natural and artificial, individuals use their past experiences to shape their future behaviors.
-The result of such learning processes depends on what individuals wish to maximize.
-A natural objective is one's own success, and indeed this kind of ``selfish'' learning has become a standard paradigm to model adaptation processes.
-However, when two selfish learners interact with each other, the outcome can be detrimental to both, especially when there are conflicts of interest.
-Here, we explore the dynamics that arises when learning rules themselves are subject to evolutionary pressure.
-By combining extensive simulations and analytical techniques, we demonstrate that selfish learning is unstable in most classical two-player games.
-Instead, if evolution operates on the level of long-run payoffs, selection favors learning rules that incorporate other-regarding preferences.
+Across many domains of interaction, both natural and artificial, individuals use past experience to shape future behaviors.
+The results of such learning processes depend on what individuals wish to maximize.
+A natural objective is one's own success.
+However, when two such ``selfish'' learners interact with each other, the outcome can be detrimental to both, especially when there are conflicts of interest.
+Here, we explore how a learner can align incentives with a selfish opponent.
+Moreover, we consider the dynamics that arise when learning rules themselves are subject to evolutionary pressure.
+By combining extensive simulations and analytical techniques, we demonstrate that selfish learning is unstable in most classical two-player repeated games.
+If evolution operates on the level of long-run payoffs, selection instead favors learning rules that incorporate social (other-regarding) preferences.
 To further corroborate these results, we analyze data from a repeated prisoner's dilemma experiment.
 We find that selfish learning is insufficient to explain human behavior when there is a trade-off between payoff maximization and fairness.
-Our results have important implications on evolutionary game theory, behavioral economics, and multi-agent learning.